On the computation of edit distance functions: Introduction

 The rest of the paper is organized as follows: Section~\ref{sec:defns} gives some of the general definitions for the edit distance function, such as colored regularity graphs.
-Section~\ref{sec:pcores} defines and categorizes so-called $p$-core colored regularity graphs introduced by Marchant and Thomason~\cite{MT}.
-Section~\ref{sec:localization} describes the method we use (localization), which is similar to the symmetrization idea in Sidorenko~\cite{Sid} Section~\ref{sec:split} proves Theorem~\ref{thm:split} regarding split graphs.
+Section~\ref{sec:pcores} defines and categorizes so-called $p$-core colored regularity graphs, which were introduced by Marchant and Thomason~\cite{MT}.
+Section~\ref{sec:symmetrization} describes the method we use, called symmetrization.
+Section~\ref{sec:split} proves Theorem~\ref{thm:split} regarding split graphs.
 Section~\ref{sec:h9} proves Theorem~\ref{thm:h9} regarding the graph $H_9$.
-Section~\ref{sec:conc} is a section of acknowledgements.